Bezzia nobilis: Adults

-B. nobilis is a medium-sized Bezzia species with wing lengths ranging from 1.5 mm to 2.6 mm.
-Their wings are white but contain thin yellow veins that may give the wings a yellowish tint.
+B. nobilis is a medium-sized Bezzia species with wings ranging from 1.5 mm to 2.6 mm.
+Their white wings contain thin yellow veins that may give the wings a yellowish tint.
 Their legs have distinct stripes, with thick alternating bands of yellow and black.
 These black bands are located specifically on the bases and apices of the femurs and tibia of adult flies.
 Black setae cover the legs, particularly occurring on the black bands at the apices of the tibia and femurs.
 These setae are more numerous in males than females.
 Adult B. nobilis flies generally have thoraxes with colors varying by segment and sex.

 Females

 Female adult B. nobilis flies have curved claws.
-While upper portions of their body, like the head and antennae, are a darker brown or gray color, the majority of females' abdomens are lightly colored with a range from white to yellow and covered in fine black setae.
+While upper portions of their body, like the head and antennae, are a darker brown or gray color, most females' abdomens are lightly colored with a range from white to yellow and covered in fine black setae.
 They have one pair of long yellow gland rods running along their body.
 Adult females have two asymmetrical spermathecae chambers that collect and store sperm, reachable through a short passage.